tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 ### Update wiring

-Now we need to put everything together by update the wiring.
+Now we need to put everything together by updating the wiring.

 First, create the DB setup in `SampleWiring.scala`

 Scala
 : @@snip [SampleWiring.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/db/SampleWiring.scala) { #db-wiring-setup }

-Here, you can see the database name, username, and password are obtained from the application configuration.
+Here you can see the database name, username, and password are obtained from the application configuration.
 These value are used to create the JOOQ `DSLContext` passed into our repository class.
 Let's instantiate the repository, passing in our DSL context, and then update the implementation reference to receive the repository.

 Scala
 : @@snip [SampleWiring.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/db/SampleWiring.scala) { #raDecImpl-db-ref }

 We now need to update our application configuration file with the database configuration.
+Edit `application.conf` in the `src/main/resources` folder.

 Scala
 : @@snip [application.conf](../../../../backend/src/main/resources/application.conf) { #db-conf }

-As you can see, the database username and password are obtained from environment variables.
+The database username and password are obtained from the environment variables `DB_USERNAME` and `DB_PASSWORD` respectively.
 We will set these variables later before we run our backend.

 ## Run the new application

 A PostgreSQL database is used in our application.
-It must first be installed and then initially configured to work with our applciation.
+It must first be installed and then initially configured to work with our application.

 ### Database setup

-Follow the installation guide to download & install postgres on your machine, if not already installed.
+Follow the installation guide to download and install PostgreSQL on your machine, if not already installed.
 [Link](https://www.postgresql.org/download/)

 At this point, we will re-run `csw-services` with the CSW Database Service enabled.
 This will run an PostgreSQL